Cyberlorians/Articles/MDI-Hardened.md

 Once installation has completed.
 Check the MDI portal and see the health of your sensor.
 If you have followed each step all should be well.

+Now go connect MDI/365 to Sentinel and be complete!